 - Driving too fast or too slowly

-If you’ve been involved in an automobile accident, there are other factors that you and your attorney will want to consider.
+If you’ve been involved in an automobile accident, there are other factors that you and your personal injury lawyer(s) will want to consider.
 Is the responsible party insured or under-insured?
 In the event of a hit-and-run, you will need to identify the responsible driver as soon as possible.
-Our attorneys will not only help you with your insurance claims, but will also assist you in getting the proper compensation you are entitled to in order to help you best deal with your injury and property damage.
+Our personal injury lawyers will not only help you with your insurance claims, but will also assist you in getting the proper compensation you are entitled to in order to help you best deal with your injury and property damage.

-The experienced attorneys at Martin G. Schulz & Associates will assess your case and negotiate with both parties’ insurance companies to ensure that you are receiving fair compensation relative to the injuries and damage you have sustained.
+The experienced personal injury lawyers at Martin G. Schulz & Associates will assess your case and negotiate with both parties’ insurance companies to ensure that you are receiving the maximum compensation relative to the injuries and damages you have sustained.

 If you or someone you know has been involved in an accident that has resulted in personal injury or property damage, contact our knowledgeable legal team at Martin G. Schulz & Associates for a free consultation.